-Click on the covers to shop Jessica’s books & support an independent bookstore when you can.
+Click on the covers to shop Jessica’s books.

 In Jessica Mehta’s tenth book, Drag Me Through the Mess uncovers what it means to be an indigenous woman in a society where “NDNs” are seen as fashion accessories at best and obsolete at worst.
 Each poem grips the reader and reveals a king of honest emotion and telling that’s almost unnerving.
 All the ugliness and hurts of life are explored with a kind of lyrical beauty that causes deep contrasts and juxtapositions.
 No matter the subject, readers will relate to the work and themes because at the heart of each is a shared experience.

 Jessica Mehta is a poet who writes without shame about body, race, and belonging.
 There’s both an unflinching boldness and an unexpected tenderness to the way she treats the rich cast within these pages — the ghosts of past selves, lost loves, and departed family.
 Constellations of My Body takes readers on an open-hearted journey through life’s fires asking what we inherit and what we make ourselves, what it means to be native, to be other, to feel lost and, ultimately, to belong.